1cupunsalted butter, cold (2 sticks) (see notes for using room temperature butter)

 Shortbread cookies

 Place butter, granulated sugar and vanilla in a large mixing bowl.
-Use a pastry blender combine butter and sugar until no large chunks of butter remain.
+Use a pastry blender to mix butter and sugar until combined.

 Bake for 18-20 minutes until the edges are lightly browned.
-Let cool completely before adding the glaze.
+Let cool completely before moving on to next steps.

 Glazing